Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-05/04-head-elements/page-07.md

 ```

-<span class="label label-success">Neat-O</span> You can use code blocks like these in your own HTML documents; just be aware of the placeholder text that you'll need to change!
+<span class="label label-success">Neat-O</span> You can use code blocks like these in your HTML documents; be aware of the placeholder text that you'll need to change!